 The Fayetteville Campus offers its students an unparalleled opportunity to conceive, develop, and launch student life programs and activities of particular interest to them and their classmates.
-Currently, the Fayetteville Campus promotes Student Ambassadors, a Student Senate, Student Veterans of America, Student Honor Council, Ethics Bowl Team, Community Connections Club, Environmental Action Club, and the Phi Theta Kappa honor society.
-We strongly encourage and support students to start new clubs, programs, and activities that meet their needs and interests, enhance student life, and achieve our purpose through a values-based academic center of excellence serving the community and equipping college and career-ready students for success.
+Currently, the Fayetteville Campus promotes Student Ambassadors, Student Senate, Student Honor Council, Ethics Bowl Team, and Phi Theta Kappa honor society.
+We strongly encourage and support students to start new clubs, programs, and activities that meet their needs and interests, enhance student life, and achieve our purpose through a values-based academic center of excellence, serving the community and equipping college and career-ready students for success.